Presbytery of Chicago

-YAVs in Chicago have a unique opportunity to have their faith transform and be transformed by many of the current hot topics of the day.
-Working alongside non-profit agencies that are working in the areas of education, poverty elimination, and food security, YAVs have a chance to learn about the importance of advocating for structural change as well as responding to immediate needs.
-While learning through the work experience, YAVs are encouraged to live intentionally by engaging in the YAV community, a faith community, and learning to know their neighbors.
+YAVs in Chicago have a unique opportunity to have their faith shaped and transformed by looking at many of the current and popular topics of today through a Gospel-oriented lens.
+Partnering alongside non-profit agencies that are working in the areas of immigration, education, homelessness and food security, YAVs have a chance to learn about the importance of advocating for structural change as well as responding to immediate needs.
+While learning through the work experiences, YAVs are encouraged to live intentionally by engaging with the YAV community, a faith community and discovering how to know their neighbors.

 We ask that YAVs live in Faith House not just as roommates but as a group that is committed to each other and the neighborhood.
-We ask for committed intentional living that includes simple living.
-The group will write a covenant in the first month of living together and will work with the covenant throughout the time they are here.
+We ask for YAVs to commit to intentional living including the concept of “simple living.”
+Each YAV group will write a covenant in the first month of living together and will work with the covenant throughout the time they are here.

-Volunteers will meet weekly on “Community Days” to reflect on their placements, learn about the social concerns of the day, and grow in faith and understanding of vocational call.
-The group will read 6-8 books together, meeting with authors and experts when feasible.
+Volunteers will meet weekly on “Community Days” to reflect on their placements, learn about relevant social concerns and grow in faith and understanding of vocational call.
+The group will read three to four books together and meet with authors and experts when feasible.

 Young Adult Volunteers (YAV) is a service and leadership development program through the World Mission division of the PC(USA).
 Young adults serve for one year in the U.S. or internationally, in areas such as fair trade or environmental issues, and have the opportunity to experience Christianity in a new culture.
 YAVs are between ages 19 and 30.
 Check out the YAV program blog here.